One-particle and two-particle visibilities in bipartite entangled Gaussian states: Slice distributions and marginal distributions

 A synopsis of the main differences between slice distributions and marginal distributions is as follows:

 The \emph{slice distribution} is a one-dimensional conditional distribution in which the second variable is fixed to a specific value.
-Because the use of integration is not required at all, consideration of Jacobian is not needed after change of basis.
-Furthermore, the slice distribution is not normalized to 1 and it is not a Radon transform of the initial two-dimensional distribution.
-The use of Dirac $\delta$ function for substitutions only complicates the math presentation.
+Hence, the slice distribution is not normalized to~1.
+Because the use of integration is not required at all, consideration of the Jacobian is not needed after the change of basis.
+The use of the Dirac $\delta$ function for substitutions only complicates the math presentation.

 The \emph{marginal distribution} is a one-dimensional unconditional distribution in which the second variable is not fixed and can be any value.
-Because integration is required over the second variable, consideration of Jacobian is needed after change of basis.
-The marginal distribution is normalized to 1 and it is a Radon transform of the initial two-dimensional distribution.
-The use of Dirac $\delta$ function simplifies the math presentation.
+Hence, the marginal distribution is normalized to~1.
+Because integration is required over the second variable, consideration of the Jacobian is needed after the change of basis.
+The use of the Dirac $\delta$ function simplifies the math presentation.

 The meaning of the above summaries is unpacked in the following explicit definitions.